KxSystems/docs/docs/ref/dotj.md

 2 "Earthlings"
 ```

-!!! warning "Type conversions"

-    Note from the above examples that serialization and deserialization to and from JSON may not preserve q datatype.
+!!! warning "Note serialization and deserialization to and from JSON may not preserve q datatype"